-I’m declaring this year my first intentional Christmas.
+I’m determined to make this year an intentional Christmas.
 I am not only pairing down the quantity and improving the quality of gifts I typically give, but more importantly, this year I am moving some simple family traditions up the priority totem pole.
 Above all, I am determined to ensure that the togetherness of the most simple family traditions take priority over those that do not give us life.

 Sure, we will still do some of those exhausting things such as forcing my 2 year old to sit through her siblings school Christmas concert by pinning her between my legs and feeding her graham cracker after graham cracker.
 That’s just life.
-But I want our first minimalist holiday season to bring about the peace it has in so many other areas of our lives.
+But I want simplicity to bring peace to our holiday season in the same way it has so many other areas of our lives.